SandratraRM/mora-scrollbar/README.md

 Default styles are already set in the `./css/MoraScrollbar.css` stylesheet, but you can change them as you need.

->Just look at `demo/index.html#custom` to see how to customize your scrolbars.
+>Just look at `demo/index.html#custom` to see how to customize your scrollbars.

 ### Refreshing